-A survey was conducted of the participating camps at the conclusion of the project, with 100% of the camps that participated in 2021 expressing interest to participate in 2022.
+A survey was conducted of the participating camps at the conclusion of the project.

-Unemployed caregivers were invited to apply through a brief application.
-Staff confirmed the caregivers' eligibility and then communicated to the selected camp about the interest of the family.

-- 14 unemployed caregivers were approved to participate in the program. - 22 children were covered by their caregiver's eligibility. - \$10,451 in funds were used to send unemployed caregivers' children to summer camp
+- 100% of the camps would like to participate if the program is offered during summer 2022 Unemployed caregivers were invited to apply through a brief application.
+Staff confirmed the caregivers' eligibility and then communicated to the selected camp about the interest of the family. - 14 unemployed caregivers were approved to participate in the program. - 22 children were covered by their caregiver's eligibility. - \$10,451 in funds were used to send unemployed caregivers' children to summer camp